gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 ## TDP File Shared Directory Extension

 Our RDP client lives on the Windows Desktop Service, while the directory we're sharing is exposed to us via the user's browser.
-This means that in order to get information to and from the shared directory, we must extends the TDP protocol (see the diagram in the `Introduction` section for reference).
+This means that in order to get information to and from the shared directory, we must extend the TDP protocol (see the diagram in the `Introduction` section for reference).

 Each `* Request` and `* Response` TDP message contains a `completion_id` field, with `* Request`s being responsible for generating the `completion_id`s, and `* Response`s being responsible for including the correct `completion_id` to signify which `* Request` the response is intended for.